bosun-monitor/bosun/docs/system_configuration.md

 {% raw %}

 ## Changes Since 0.5.0
 This configuration has been split into two different files.
-One file is for [definitions](/definitions) of various Bosun sections such as alerts, templates, etc, This file, can be edited and saved via Bosun's UI when [the `EnableSave` setting](/system_configuration#enablesave) has been enabled.
+One file is for [definitions](/definitions) of various Bosun sections such as alerts, templates, notifications, etc. The definitions file can be edited and [saved via Bosun's Rule Editor UI](/usage#definition-rule-saving) when [the `EnableSave` setting](/system_configuration#enablesave) has been enabled.

 This was done because the definitions can now be reloaded without restarting the Bosun process.
 This also means that users can edit alerts directly in the UI.

 System configuration has been moved into a new file.
 Settings in this file require that Bosun be restarted.
-The new file format is in [toml](https://github.com/toml-lang/toml).
+The new file format is in [TOML](https://github.com/toml-lang/toml).
 The page documents this new system configuration.

 There is also an [example file](https://github.com/bosun-monitor/bosun/blob/master/cmd/bosun/bosun.example.toml) that can be looked at.
 It should be noted that this file does not follow the tradition of commenting out all defaults.
 This is because the file is used for testing as well.
 For the time being, the value of the example being tested is has been valued over following that tradition for until we have the bandwidth to duplicate the two files in a way where this tradition can be maintained.